How To Care For Reactive Skin

 What Is Reactive Skin?

 Reactive skin occurs in about 15 percent of the population, and it affects a lot of women.
 If your skin tends to break out, get dry, red, or itchy every time you use a new skincare product (or eat a new meal!), you might have reactive skin.
 The final verdict should be your dermatologist’s word.

 How To Pick Skincare Products For Reactive Skin

 The most common chemical that is used in skincare products is alcohol.
 While this ingredient is widely used because it is effective in removing dead skin cells, it can also lead to further problems for reactive skin.
 For example, acne and other skin conditions are the most common skin reactions caused by excessive alcohol use in skincare.
-Therefore, you want to avoid products that contain alcohol when learning how to care for reactive skin.
+You want to completely avoid products that contain when taking care of reactive skin.

 It is also important to make sure that your skin is getting all the nutrients it needs – from within.
 Reactive skin is extremely sensitive to changes in the foods that we eat.
 By avoiding processed foods, and using more natural ingredients in your diet you can ensure that your reactive skin is getting everything it needs to stay healthy.

 Look for creams with ceramides and Omega 3 fatty acids to help your reactive skin rebuild its protective barrier.
-Soon you’ll notice that your skin is stronger, happier, and way less reactive – all thanks to the powerful rebuilding properties of ceramides.
+Soon, you’ll notice that your skin is stronger, happier, and less reactive thanks to the powerful rebuilding properties of ceramides.
 If you don’t know where to start, you can never go wrong with the legendary Dr. Jart Ceramidin cream which is praised by thousands of women and skincare lovers worldwide:

 Like these tips?
 Scroll down for more!